 In addition to the general requirements for admission to graduate study at Alabama A&M University, applicants must have a Bachelor of Science degree in an area of agriculture or other sciences, nutrition, engineering or mathematics.
 Students holding degrees in other fields may be required to take additional courses to satisfy any deficiencies of core courses considered vital for food science undergraduate majors.
+Deficiency course work does not count toward the degree requirements.
 Students without an undergraduate degree in Food Science are required to complete the following courses: FAS 503 - Food Microbiology, FAS 507 - Food Chemistry, FAS 561 - Food Engineering.
 Candidates must satisfy the minimum GPA of 2.75 in their undergraduate degree program for regular admission.
 Students seeking to enter the M.S. degree program will be admitted under the following conditions:

 - 1. Regular Admit

 - a.
-A minimum overall GPA of 2.75 (4.00 system) OR
+A minimum overall GPA of 2.75 (4.00 system)

 - b.
 A minimum major GPA of 3.00

 - 2. Conditional Admit

 - a.
 A minimum overall GPA of 2.50 2.74 (4.0 system).